 Year 11: Pupils are encouraged to continue to refine their ideas of a career path throughout Key Stage 4, bearing in mind suitable AS subject choices or courses that can be studied after GCSE.
-To help with this, Year 11 pupils have the opportunity to take part in voluntary work experience placements.
-Pupils will also participate in Career Planning Sessions and Young Enterprise workshops.
+Pupils will participate in Career Planning Sessions and Young Enterprise workshops.
 They will also have Careers sessions taken by Careers staff during form time.

-Year 12: Year 12 pupils participate in a workshop delivered by the NI Careers Service Careers Advisers giving guidance and information on choosing careers taken by Careers Advisers, subject choice at year 12, post-16 options and labour market information for NI.
-This, along with an individual careers interview, the Options Event, Young Enterprise Workshops, the ALC Careers Fair and the Parent Consultation afternoon provide support, advice and guidance for future plans.
+Year 12: Year 12 pupils attended a workshop delivered by the NI Careers Service Careers Advisers giving guidance and information on choosing careers, subject choice at year 12, post-16 options and labour market information for NI.
+This, along with an individual careers interview with the NI Careers Service Advisers, the Options Event, an individual subject choice interview, Young Enterprise Workshops and the Parent Consultation afternoon provide support, advice and guidance for future plans.
 They will also have Careers sessions taken by Careers staff during form time.